-Left bundle branch block in coronary artery disease: looking for new electrocardiographic markers
+Left bundle branch block in coronary artery disease: toward novel electrocardiographic markers

 -